-our practical advice helps you avoid deceptive sales practices
+Use our practical advice to help you avoid deceptive sales traps

 There are tons of slick sales pitches in the metal building industry.
-You might hear claims of sales, free freight, overrun or unclaimed steel buildings that typically are not true.
-This doesn’t mean you will necessarily receive a bad steel building from the companies that make these deceptive sales pitches.
-These type of ploys are truly unnecessary unless a company needs a gimmick to move their product.
-Something all customers would want to be aware of is, if a company or sales person feels the need to make up stories move their metal building, then you might want to stop and consider what other lies are you about to encounter.
+Talk to any of our competitors and you often get any number of stories that are really just sales traps.
+They’ll tell you about limited time sales, free freight, overrun or unclaimed steel buildings that are not true.
+This doesn’t mean you will receive a bad steel building from these companies, but you will get rushed through the buying process.
+These type of ploys are unnecessary unless a company feels the needs a gimmick to move their product.
+If a company or sales person needs to use deceptive sales practices, then you might want to stop and consider what other lies they are about to tell you.

-We list four of the most common lines you will hear.
+Here are five of the most common lines you will hear:

-Overrun or unclaimed buildings for sale are one of the biggest deceptive sales practices in the steel building industry and 99% of the time it is not true.
+Overrun or unclaimed buildings for sale are one of the biggest deceptive sales practices in the steel building industry.
+99% of the time it is not true.
 You will have a sales person tell you that he happens to have a building close to the size you need.
-It just so happens, that it meets your local building codes (which is ridiculous because there are thousands of different codes and weather loads across the country).
-In some cases, you can you can still pick a color.
-The gimmick behind this is they want you to believe the steel building for sale was for example $20,000.00, and they are letting it go for $15,000.00 because the customer put down a partial deposit and had to walk away from it for some reason.
-Again this is to make you move quickly without doing much shopping because they lead you to believe it is such a great deal that the building will be gone in the next 24 to 48 hrs.
+It so happens, that it meets your local building codes.
+This in itself is ridiculous because there are thousands of different codes and weather loads across the country.
+Often times you can still pick a color.
+The gimmick behind this is they want you to believe the steel building for sale cost more than they are offering it for.
+For example $20,000.00, and they are letting it go for $15,000.00 because the customer put down a partial deposit and had to walk away from it for some reason.
+Again, this is to make you move quickly without doing much shopping.
+They lead you to believe it is such a great deal that the building will be gone in the next 24 to 48 hrs.
 Don’t buy into it!
 Shop a little and you will discover you can buy the building for the same or better cost without the pressure.

 Any “special sale” is nothing but a gimmick just like they do at a jewelry store in the mall.
 All any company is doing is showing a high resale price like a car dealership or jewelry store will do and they then say get 20% off that price.
-Once again if a customer checks prices they will typically see that a normal selling price from several other companies is the same, or a lot of times, less than the so called “sale price”.
-Once again this doesn’t mean you are getting a bad steel building for sale, but it is one of the common deceptive sales practice which should make you wonder about the overall integrity of the company and sales person behind the pitch.
+Once again ,if a customer checks prices he will typically see that a normal selling price from several other companies is the same.
+A lot of times, it will be less than the so called “sale price”.
+This doesn’t mean you are getting a bad steel building, but it is again a deceptive sales practice designed to hurry you through the process.

-Free freight is a way to mislead a customer into believing that if they order within a specific time frame (typically a day or two) the manufacturer of steel buildings for sale will deliver it to you for free.
+Free freight is a way to mislead a customer.
+They have you believe if they order within a specific time frame (a day or two) the manufacturer of steel buildings will deliver it to you for free.
 This is a type of pressure to get you to make a quick decision and take advantage of the free freight so the customer won’t shop pricing.
 What tends to happen 99 out of a 100 times is you can get the same deal from other suppliers for the same or less money and the freight is not free.
 Be aware that all they do is add the freight up front in the building cost and call it “free”.
 The selling price has the freight built in, but the line item on the contract for freight will say free or $0.00.
-Again free freight is a myth but many get hooked in with the perceived cost savings.
+Free freight is a myth.

-“Buy now because prices are going up” is another common tactic.
-Sometimes this approach is a made up claim, where other times it might have some validity.
+“Buy now because prices are going up” is another common approach but it may not always be a gimmick.
 Steel is a commodity and there are times it can go up in price as much as a couple of times each month.
-It’s safe to assume that over time the price will continue to rise.
-However, when they make this the reason to “buy now or else” you make want to stop and comparison shop, which is exactly what they don’t want you to do.
-You may feel that they are looking out for your best interest, and truly this is a tough one to decipher because sometimes it is for real and other times it is not.
+This is a tough one to decipher because sometimes it is for real and other times it is not.
 You can always check the internet to see what steel prices are doing yourself.
-More often than not, however, this is another trick to get you to commit to a sale without comparison shopping.
+More often than not, this is another trick to get you to commit to a sale without doing much comparison shopping.